wangxiaobei565/TDDecomposition/README.md

 # 3. Our code
-We have released our TD decomposition approach with four different reinforcement learning methods: model actor-critic (A2C), deep deterministic policy gradient (DDPG), deep Q-network (DQN), and Hyper-Actor Critic(HAC).
+We have released our TD decomposition approach with four different reinforcement learning methods:
+- actor-critic (A2C),
+- deep deterministic policy gradient (DDPG)
+- deep Q-network (DQN)
+- Hyper-Actor Critic(HAC)<br>
 All original and decomposed versions of these methods are included in the /agents directory, along with their corresponding facade, policy, and critic modules.
 Our TD decomposition method can be easily applied to any other TD-based reinforcement learning method.
 Below, we will provide an example of how to update an RL-based TD method to a decomposed version：

 ## critic

 We should parpare two critic: one for Q and another for V